impossibl/pgjdbc-ng/README.md

 The 'sendBufferSize' parameter specifies the size of the send buffer for the connection.

-	SSL                 (boolean)  false

-Enable SSL for data sources.

-	ssl.mode          (String)
+	sslMode          (String)

-The 'ssl.mode' parameter specifies which SSL mode that should be used to connect to the database server.
+The 'sslMode' parameter specifies which SSL mode that should be used to connect to the database server.
 Valid values include 'prefer', 'require', 'verify-ca' and 'verify-full'.
-Data source property is 'SSLMode'.

-	ssl.password          (String)
+	sslPassword          (String)

-The 'ssl.password' parameter specifies the SSL password.
-Data source property is 'SSLPassword'.
+The 'sslPassword' parameter specifies the SSL password.

-	ssl.cert.file          (String)
+	sslCertificateFile          (String)

-The 'ssl.cert.file' parameter specifies the SSL certificate file as a path.
-Data source property is 'SSLCertificateFile'.
+The 'sslCertificateFile' parameter specifies the SSL certificate file as a path.

-	ssl.key.file          (String)
+	sslKeyFile          (String)

-The 'ssl.key.file' parameter specifies the SSL key file as a path.
-Data source property is 'SSLKeyFile'.
+The 'sslKeyFile' parameter specifies the SSL key file as a path.

-	ssl.root.cert.file          (String)
+	sslRootCertificateFile          (String)

-The 'ssl.root.cert.file' parameter specifies the SSL root certificate file as a path.
-Data source property is 'SSLRootCertificateFile'.
+The 'sslRootCertificateFile' parameter specifies the SSL root certificate file as a path.

 ## License